mad-utk/ent-plt-assgnmnt2/README.md

 To run the Event Management application, follow these steps:

 1. Clone the repository to your local machine.
-2. Make sure you have Java and Maven installed.
-3. Navigate to "Assignment 2" directory.
-4. Run `mvn spring-boot:run` to start the application.
+2. User Docker build command to build an image of the setup
+3. Run the Docker image in the local environment
-5. You can now use the provided CURL commands to interact with the API.
+5. You can now use the Docker interactive mode to test the provided CURL commands to interact with the APIs.